-- (3) the extent of the defendant's assistance; $^{53}$ - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance; - (5) the timeliness of the defendant's assistance.
+- (2) the truthfulness, completeness, and reliability of any information or testimony provided by the defendant;52 - (3) the extent of the defendant's assistance;53 - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance; - (5) the timeliness of the defendant's assistance.

-Under circumstances set forth in 18 U.S.C. § 3553(e) and 28 U.S.C. § 994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutory mandatory minimum.
+Under circumstances set forth in 18 U.S.C. § 3553(e) and 28 U.S.C. § 994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutory mandatory minimum.54

 A reduction under this policy statement must "be considered independently of any reduction for acceptance of responsibility."
+55

-i.
-Statement of Reasons
+1. Statement of Reasons

-While the court is afforded "latitude" in reducing a defendant's sentence based upon "variable relevant factors," the court must "state the reasons for reducing a sentence" for substantial assistance under §5K1.1.
-This can be done in camera or under seal to protect the safety of the defendant or to avoid disclosure of an ongoing investigation.
+While the court is afforded "latitude" in reducing a defendant's sentence based upon "variable relevant factors," the court must "state the reasons for reducing a sentence" for substantial assistance under $\S 5K1.1.^{56}$ This can be done in camera or under seal to protect the safety of the defendant or to avoid disclosure of an ongoing investigation.57

-ii.
-Motion Requirement
+2. Motion Requirement

 If the government wishes to sponsor a departure from the guideline range based on the defendant's cooperation, it must make a motion under §5K1.1.
-A departure from a statutory mandatory minimum penalty for cooperation requires a separate motion under 18 U.S.C. § 3553(e).
-The motion can be made after remand for resentencing.
-When departing below a mandatory minimum sentence, §5K1.1 sets the guideline starting point at the statutory mandatory minimum rather than a lower guideline range.
+A departure from a statutory mandatory minimum penalty for cooperation requires a motion under 18 U.S.C. § 3553(e).58 The motion can be made after remand for resentencing.59 When departing

+52 §5K1.1(a)(2).